 Basically, it looks like a layer of loose dust.
 Unlike Green spot algae, this type of algae can be wiped off the aquarium glass with a finger.
 In some cases, you can even remove it with water flow.
 However, this is only in the beginning.
 Later, Green dust algae can cement itself and become really hard.

-Potential cause: too much light, not enough nutrients, low CO2, common on new setups.
+Potential cause: too much light, not enough nutrients, low or fluctuating CO2, common on new setups.

 Who can eat Green dust algae: Nerite snails, Otocinclus fish.
 Amano shrimp (although they cannot clean the glass).